 Over the long-term, the volume of agricultural labour has been in steep and steady decline

-The volume of total agricultural labour used by the agricultural industry contracted in almost all Member States during the period between 2005 and 2017 (see Figure 7); the sharpest declines were in Bulgaria (an average -7.2 % per year) and Slovakia (-6.1 % per year).
+The volume of total agricultural labour declined sharply in almost all Member States during the period between 2005 and 2020 (see Figure 5); the sharpest declines were in Bulgaria (an average -8.0 % per year), Slovakia (-5.5 % per year), Estonia (-4.9 % per year) and Latvia (-4.5 % per year).
 This contraction in the agricultural labour force reflected both push and pull factors; there have been great strides in mechanisation and efficiency on the one hand and, on the other, a wider choice of attractive job opportunities in other sectors of the economy.
-The main exceptions to this general trend were Malta (an increase of +1.6 % per year on average) and Ireland (+0.6 % per year on average).
+The main exceptions to this general trend were Malta (+1.5 % per year on average) and Ireland (+0.5 % per year on average).

-Agricultural income as defined by factor income per AWU rose sharply for the EU-28 in 2017 (+10.9 %)
+Agricultural income as defined by real factor income per AWU for the EU fell slightly in 2020 (-1.5 %)

-Agricultural income, as defined by deflated (real) factor income per total Annual Work Unit, for the EU as a whole was +10.9 % higher in 2017 than it was in 2016.
-This reflected a sharp increase in factor income (+9.6 % in real terms) being notionally shared amongst a reduced (-1.2 %) volume of agricultural labour.
+Agricultural income, as defined by deflated (real) factor income per AWU and expressed as an index (called Indicator A), for the EU as a whole was an estimated 1.5 % lower in 2020 than in 2019.
+This reflected a lower (-4.2 %) factor income than in 2019 that was notionally shared amongst a reduced agricultural labour input (-2.8 %).

-The upward trend in agricultural income per AWU continued for the EU-28
+Continued levelling off in the upward trend in the index of agricultural income for the EU

 Source data for tables and graphs

-The economic accounts for agriculture (EAA) are a satellite account of the European system of accounts (ESA 2010).
+The EAA are a satellite account of the European system of accounts (ESA 2010).
 They cover the agricultural products and services produced over the accounting period sold by agricultural units, held in stocks on farms, or used for further processing by agricultural producers.
-The concepts of the EAA are adapted to the particular nature of the agricultural industry: for example, the EAA includes not only the production of grapes and olives but also the production of wine and olive oil by agricultural producers.
-It includes information on intra unit consumption of crop products used in animal feed, as well as output accounted for by own account production of fixed capital goods and own final consumption of agricultural units.
+The concepts of the EAA are adapted to the particular nature of the agricultural industry: for example, the EAA includes not only the production of grapes and olives but also the production of wine and olive oil by agricultural producers, if produced from own grapes and olives.
+It includes information on intra-unit consumption of crop products used in animal feed, as well as output accounted for by own account production of fixed capital goods and own final consumption of agricultural units.